-The Council has received two major event applications from Slammin' Events to hire part of Finsbury Park for a weekend in June and a weekend in September 2018..
-The proposed events are:

-- Southport Weekender and Tranz-mission, a two day event on 9 and 10 June; - Hospitality in the Park and Abode, a two day music event on 22 and 23 September.
+The Council has received a major event application from Slammin' Events to hire part of Finsbury Park for a weekend in September 2019.
+The proposed event is Hospitality in the Park and Abode, a two-day music event to be held on 21 and 22 September.